 As co-pays for physical therapy visits approach $50, it’s only natural to start questioning if you’re really getting your money’s worth.Was my physical therapist prepared, ready, and on time for my session?
 Did I feel like I was the center of attention, or just a number?
 Did my physical therapist really listen to me and address my needs?
 Did I get pushed off to a technician or aide?
 Could I have just done those exercises at home?
 Did I get any closer to reaching my goals?

-These are some of the questions that you should be asking yourself after each session to determine the value of your physical therapy.
-You shouldn’t leave an appointment wondering if it was worth your time and money.
+These are some of the questions you should ask yourself after each session in order to help determine the value of your physical therapy.
+You shouldn’t leave an appointment wondering if it was worth your time.
+After all, you have enough to worry about.
 Instead, you should feel totally confident that you made the right choice when it comes to your health.

-Insurance companies have made it difficult for physical therapists to prove their value.
+Insurance companies have made it difficult for physical therapists to prove their worth.
 Due to dwindling insurance reimbursement dollars, providers are forced to treat people in volume just to survive.
-How can they possibly make a significant impact on the quality of your life in a high volume treatment environment?
+In this high volume environment, how can they possibly make a significant impact on the quality of your life?

-As a result, many physical therapists are starting to venture outside of these insurance networks.
-Their goal is to spend more quality time with each person individually to make a more meaningful difference in their community.
+As a result, many physical therapists are venturing outside of the insurance networks.
+They are simply trying to spend more quality time with each person individually in order to deliver better care for a better outcome.

 MORE THAN JUST DOLLARS AND CENTS